jakubmorawski8/GymCoreApp/README.md

 # GymCoreApp - Track Your Gym Progress!

 GymCoreApp is an application designed to help you keep track of your gym workouts, including the number of sets, repetitions, and weights lifted.
 This app was developed as a portfolio project to showcase and demonstrate expertise in Angular.
-It serves as a frontend client for another application I built using .NET technology, which acts as the backend.
+It serves as a frontend client for another application GymCore Backend: [https://github.com/jakubmorawski8/GymCore](https://github.com/jakubmorawski8/GymCore) I built using .NET technology, which acts as the backend.

 ## Skills Gained During Project Development: